 "Climate change is the greatest public health threat we have."

-That’s what Dr. Georges Benjamin, Executive Director of the American Public Health Association, told Modern Healthcare last April.
-And that the thing that keeps him up a night is the next infectious disease that we don’t see coming.
+That's what Dr. Georges Benjamin, Executive Director of the American Public Health Association, told Modern Healthcare last April.
+And that the thing that keeps him up at night is the next infectious disease that we don't see coming.

 Okay, so what's climate change have to do with infectious diseases?
 Or healthcare facility design?